 Thus, the Regensburg Model represents an approach, seeking a comprmise between fairness and economic aspects.
 If the ambitions of industrialized countries are under the reference values on the Regensburg Model, then they will be hard pressed to explain what climate justice standard their propositions are based on.

-On 10/30/2015 the UN Climate Change Secretariat presented its synthesis report of the INDCs concludingin the result that those are not sufficiently in compliance with the two-degree target.
+On 10/30/2015 the UN Climate Change Secretariat presented its synthesis report of the INDCs concludingin the result that those are not sufficiently in compliance with the two-degree limit.
 For this reason a process of review and revision (ratchet up mechanism) was agreed upon in Paris starting in 2018.
-The Regensburg model can offer valuable guidance.
+The Regensburg Model can offer valuable guidance.

 Formulae used in the Regensburg Model: